This post may contain affiliate links. Please read my disclosure policy.

 Next combine the dry ingredients: oats, flour, baking powder, baking soda, salt, cinnamon, nutmeg and cloves.
 Set aside.

-In a large bowl, using an electric mixer, beat the butter and sugars until fluffy.
+In a large bowl, using an electric mixer, beat the butter and sugars on medium speed until fluffy.
 Add the egg, vanilla, coconut extract and shredded carrots.

-Add the flour and oat mixture and mix on low speed just until blended.
+Add the flour mixture and mix on low speed just until blended.
 Fold in the raisins.

 Chill the dough for 30 minutes.
 This step is optional, but recommended.
 If you don’t chill the dough, the cookies will spread just a little more and the dough will more sticky when rolling.